Click the map above to view an enlargement

 Stonehill Farm

 Pick Your Own, in our village!
-The McKay family have operated Stonehill Farm as a PYO for very many years, and have a huge variety of fruit available to pick right through the summer and autumn.
+The McKay family has operated Stonehill Farm as a PYO for very many years, with a huge variety of fruit available to pick right through the summer and autumn.
 They also have a simple shop and café.
-Turn right out of the drive, go all the way right up Thunders Hill, Gun Hill and Pike Hill, turn the first left down Chiddingly Road and it’s the 2nd entrance on the left.
+Turn right out of the drive, go all the way right up Thunders Hill, Gun Hill and Pike Hill, turn the first left down Chiddingly Road and it’s the second entrance on the left.

 Facebook: Stonehill Farm PYO